-Parents’ Party 2021 – details to be confirmed.
+Parents’ Party 2022 – will be on Sunday 17th July.
+Details to be confirmed.
 Our Party 2020 was scheduled to be at be at a new venue, Lindholmens Matsal, from 6.30pm to 8.30pm on Sunday evening It’s a great way to meet other parents and start the week with some fun!
 There will be food availabe to buy and the bar will be open.
 Full details and directions are available here.

 The Opening Ceremony (held in the Ullevi Stadium – host to the 2004 UEFA Cup Final and Final of EURO 92) is on the Monday evening.
 As the event will be watched by a sell-out 52,000 spectator.
 It is important that parents buy their tickets (Gothia Bracelet) before 31st May (by emailing [email protected]), although sometimes last minute tickets can be bought at the Heden Centre in the Centre of Gothenburg.

 Gothia Cup Card – Parents are advised to purchase an Opening Ceremony ticket along with the Gothia braclet from World Youth Tournaments ([email protected]) as early as possible but no later than 31st May.
 The Gothia Cup Card not only gives access to the Gothenburg transport system, discounts to tourist attractions, including the highly recommended Paddan Boat boats trip and discounted entry to the Theme Park.

 If you miss the 31st May deadline, parents maybe able to purchase Gothia Cards from the Central Information at Heden Centre.
 However we strongly recommend pre-ordering your Card from World Youth Tournaments before 31st May.
 If you book accommodation through World Youth Tournaments, they will include a ticket and braclet for everyone in your party in your package.